 This book is a theoretical examination of the relationship between the face, identity, photography, and temporality, focusing on the temporal episteme of selfie practice.

-Claire Raymond investigates how the selfie’s involvement with time and self emerges from capitalist ideologies of identity and temporality.
-The book leverages theories from Katharina Pistor, Jacques Lacan, Rögnvaldur Ingthorsson, and Hans Belting, to explore the ways in which the selfie imposes a dominant ideology on subjectivity by manipulating the affect of time.
+Claire Raymond investigates how the selfie’s involvement with time and self emerges from capitalist ideologies of identity and time.
+The book leverages theories from Katharina Pistor, Jacques Lacan, Rögnvaldur Ingthorsson, and Hans Belting to explore the ways in which the selfie imposes a dominant ideology on subjectivity by manipulating the affect of time.
 The selfie is understood in contrast to the self-portrait.
 Artists discussed include James Tylor, Shelley Niro, Ellen Carey, Graham MacIndoe, and LaToya Ruby Frazier.

 Table of Contents